 The Croix-Rousse district of Lyon is situated in the northern part of the Presqu’île.
 Its name, meaning red cross, derives from a 16th-century reddish-brown cross.

 To reveal the area in the best way, take a funicular to the top and stroll down to the center.
 One of the draws of the Croix-Rousse is the Roman Amphitheater.

 The signs of the Roman presence in Lyon trace back to the fourth century.
 Three principal monuments remain from the Roman occupation.
 The Amphitheatre, with its long and bloody history, is one of them.

-This is the venue where Caligula had put to death his cousin Ptolemy.
-Unfortunately, it’s not possible to explore the site very close, but visitors can observe it from the Rue des Tables Claudiennes located nearby.
+This is the venue where Caligula put his cousin Ptolemy to death.
+Unfortunately, it’s not possible to explore the site very closely, but visitors can observe it from the Rue des Tables Claudiennes located nearby.

 To find the amphitheater, walk down the pentes through narrow streets lined with colorful buildings, and turn right at the Rue des Tables Claudiennes.

 13. Ride the Ferris Wheel in Place Bellecour